slatedocs/slate/source/includes/_sites.md

 title | string | Name of the site import_schedule | string | A cron entry that sets the scheduling for data import.

-Cron entries format consists of a timezone and schedule format (a new line is required between them), all PHP timezones are supported.
+Cron entries format consists of a timezone and schedule format.
+All PHP timezones are supported.
+A newline should be used as separator between the timezone and each schedule.
 For example:
 ```
 TZ=Europe/Berlin